 Other herbalists might take a more druidic approach.
 They feel the spirit of nature in the plants around them and can intuit which plants have which properties.

 These characters might observe the behavior of a forest’s creatures to ascertain the qualities of a potential ingredient.

 Do the forest creatures avoid certain berries, for example?
 Then they’re probably a good ingredient for poisons.

 There’s also a strong folkloric tradition of herbalism.
 Many herbalists learned their craft through receiving generations-worth of handed-down knowledge.

-These characters often come from small villages and are relied on for all kinds of magical and medical aid, similarly to a village witch.
+These characters often come from small villages and are relied on for all kinds of magical and medical aid, similar to a village witch.

 Folkloric herbalists have spent their lives providing everything from cough remedies to midwifery services.
 They might even brew or distill alcohol for both medicine and recreation.

-These folkloric herbalists may also appreciate the value of a good placebo, similarly to Terry Pratchett’s witches.
+These folkloric herbalists may also appreciate the value of a good placebo, similar to Terry Pratchett’s witches.